Deportation Defense Attorney in Phoenix

 Several forms of relief may be available depending on your specific circumstances:

-• Adjustment of Status: If you are eligible for a green card through sponsorship by a family member or an employer, you may have the opportunity to adjust your status to become a lawful permanent resident.
-This process can effectively put a stop to the deportation proceedings and allow you to remain in the U.S. legally.
+- Adjustment of Status: If you are eligible for a green card through a family or employer sponsor, you may adjust your status and stop the deportation process to become a lawful permanent resident.

-• Deferred Action: This discretionary relief provides temporary protection from deportation and work authorization but does not lead to permanent residency.
+- Deferred Action: This discretionary option allows for temporary protection from deportation and work authorization but does not lead to permanent residency.

-• U Visas and T Visas: Victims of certain crimes or human trafficking may qualify for these visas, providing temporary legal status and work eligibility.
+- U Visas and T Visas: Victims of qualifying crimes or human trafficking can apply for these visas, gaining temporary status and work permission.

 Can I Appeal the Immigration Judge's Decision?

-Yes -- you have 30 days to appeal the judge's decision to the Board of Immigration (BIA).
-If the BIA does not decide in your favor, then your case may be appealed further to the U.S. Court of Appeals.
-If they do not agree with you, then you may appeal to the U.S. Supreme Court.
+Yes, you have 30 days to appeal a judge’s decision to the Board of Immigration Appeals (BIA).
+If the BIA denies your appeal, you can take your case to the U.S. Court of Appeals.
+If you lose there, you may ask the U.S. Supreme Court to review it, but the Court accepts few cases each year.

 What Is the Appeals Process?